fanglab/nanodisco/docs/index.rst

 nanodisco documentation
 =======================

-``nanodisco`` is a toolbox for *de novo* discovery of all the three types (6mA, 5mC and 4mC) of DNA methylation from individual bacteria and microbiome using nanopore sequencing.
-For microbiome, nanodisco also supports the use of DNA methylation pattern as natural epigenetic barcodes to facilitate high resolution metagenomic binning.
-Specifically, nanodisco can be used to:
+``nanodisco`` is a toolbox for *de novo* discovery of all the three types (6mA, 5mC and 4mC) of DNA methylation from individual bacteria and microbiomes using nanopore sequencing.
+For microbiomes, nanodisco also supports the use of DNA methylation patterns as natural epigenetic barcodes to facilitate high resolution metagenomic binning.

 Features
 --------